vlayer-xyz/vlayer/book/src/features/email.md

 - `body` - a string consisting of the entire body of the email
 - `from` - a string consisting of the sender's email address (*no name is available*)
 - `to` - an array of strings containing the list of emails of the intended recipients (*no names available*)
-- `received_at` - `uint` representing a timestamp of when the email arrived at the destination email server.

 By inspecting and parsing the email payload elements, we can generate a claim to be used on-chain.